Vyral/robert-mack/_posts/2022-07-27-what-is-happening-in-this-housing-market.md

 {% include excerpt.html %}

-Nobody has a crystal ball that can predict the future of the real estate market - but do you ever wish you could?
-Depending on what resources you have been looking at, you may have recently gotten some conflicting information about the state of the housing market.
-My personal opinion is that this isn’t a market we can look too far into the future with, it’s more of a market that is changing week by week and month by month.
-That is why I want you to be very informed about what the market is like right now so you can make smart decisions about whether or not to buy or sell.
-I have carefully researched the current market, and here is what I have found.&nbsp;
+Nobody has a crystal ball that can predict the future of the real estate market, but do you ever wish you could?
+Depending on what resources you have been looking at, you may have recently found some conflicting information about the state of the housing market.
+My personal opinion is that this isn’t a market we can look too far into the future with; it's changing too rapidly.
+That is why I want to share what the market is like right now so you can make smart decisions about whether or not to buy or sell.&nbsp;

-**You can learn all about this by watching the video above, or you can use these timestamps to direct you to specific parts of the video.**
+**You can learn all about this by watching the video above, or you can use these timestamps to direct you to specific parts of the video:**

 0:00 — Introduction&nbsp;